S-Dey/udacity-movie-trailer-website/README.md

  1. `entertainment_center.py` - Includes all the instances of the class `Movie` which basically define the movie information.
 Each instance defines the information of one movie.
 All the instances are passed as a list to the file`fresh_tomatoes.py` through the function `open_movies_page()` which generates an HTML Web page containing the list of movies along with their information.
 2.  `media.py` - Defines the class `Movie`.
 3. `fresh_tomatoes.py` - Defines the HTML structure for the website.
-The principal function is `open_movies_page()` which generates a static HTML Web page by taking instances from the class `Movie` defined in `media.py` as input.
+The principal function is `open_movies_page()` which generates a static HTML Web page by taking a list instances of the class `Movie` defined in `media.py`.

 ## Steps to run this project